WhoshouldIsee Tracks

 Olfactometry is the process of measuring the concentration and intensity of odour.

-Simply put, olfactometry is the process of measuring the concentration and intensity of odour.
-As odour consultants, many clients come to us looking for this service.
+As odour consultants, we receive many requests for this service.
 Generally, we refer to it as odour testing, and it’s the bread and butter of what we do here at Silsoe Odours.
 Olfactometry is often used for environmental monitoring of industrial or agricultural operators, where controlling odorous emissions is important for environmental and health reasons.
 Regulatory agencies and industries may use it to;

 • assess an operator’s impact on the surrounding community